Woman named Barbie Oppenheimer encounters difficulties amid Barbenheimer craze

 Within even her husband’s family, she noted that Oppenheimer’s legacy can be polarising.
 “He was a hero to many, but he was also the subject of a lot of anger.
 I mean, I’ve always heard in my husband’s family, whether you claimed him as a relative or didn’t, really depended on how you felt about things,” she said.

-Because of her Minnesota upbringing, she naturally became a “Barb” into her teenage years and young adulthood.
+Because of her Midwestern upbringing, she says naturally became a “Barb” into her teenage years and young adulthood.
 When it came time to become “professional and serious”, she changed her name once again.
 “When I graduated and got my fellowship at Mass General, I went by Barbara,” she said.

 When asked which film she enjoyed more, the grandmother remarked that she couldn’t “choose” a favourite.
 “I’m glad I saw both,” she proclaimed.